 - If your family members are arguing, waiting until everyone is calm can help keep the argument from escalating into a full-blown feud.

 - Don’t discuss the family problem when you’re still feeling upset or emotional.
-If you wait even a single night, the intensity of the emotion is likely to subside somewhat, even if you’re still unhappy.
+If you wait even a single night, the intensity of the emotion is likely to subside somewhat, also if you’re still unhappy.

 - Waiting allows you to approach the issue logically, rather than emotionally.
-If you take a step back and give yourself some time to think before dealing with the issue, you won’t deal with it so reactively.
+If you take a step back and give yourself some time to think before dealing with the problem, you won’t deal with it so reactively.

 - Approaching someone when you are angry will heighten the intensity around an already tough situation.